gitrdm/madios/README.md

 ## Example PCFG Output

-When run with `--pcfg`, the output will look like:
+When run with `--format pcfg`, the output will look like:

 ```
 E27 -> believes [0.730769]